-The Priory City of Lincoln Academy will admit up to 15 pupils to Year 7 on the basis of their aptitude for sport.
+- The Priory City of Lincoln Academy will admit up to 15 pupils to Year 7 on the basis of their aptitude for sport.
 Parents who wish to seek a place at the academy for their child based on aptitude for sport should present their child for assessment.
 The aptitude assessment takes place in the first half of the autumn term before the year of entry (that is, when the child is in Year 6).
-The date of the assessment is available from the Priory City of Lincoln Academy.

-- 10 Parents who wish their child to take the aptitude assessment should request, complete and return the assessment application form, which is available from the academy, at least one week before the assessment. - Taking the aptitude assessment is not an application in itself.
+The date of the assessment is available from the Priory City of Lincoln Academy. - 11 Parents who wish their child to take the aptitude assessment should request, complete and return the assessment application form, which is available from the academy, at least one week before the assessment. - Taking the aptitude assessment is not an application in itself.
 The Trust will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - The Trust will only consider those applicants who achieve a minimum standard in the assessment for the places available on the basis of aptitude for sport.
-Parents who wish to know whether their child has met the minimum standard for consideration for an aptitude place can request that information, prior to application, from the academy.
+Parents will automatically be notified of the outcome of the assessment and whether or not their child has met the minimum standard for consideration for an aptitude place.